react-alpha-beta/alphabeta/README.md

   * if `success` === `true` and no previous trial exists where both `userCohortValue` and `metaId` are equal to this trial's values and `success` === `true`, you should increment `successCount` by one for the appropriate variant.

   * in all other cases, you should not take any action.

-#### Step 3:

-**Make Sure AlphaBeta is Pointed To Your Endpoint**

-By default, AlphaBeta will look for your endpoint at `yoursite.com/api/alphabeta`.
-If you would like AlphaBeta to look somewhere other than this location, just define your `ALPHA_BETA_ENDPOINT` environment variable.

 ## Checking Your Experiment Results